adityaem/PML-Course-Project/DataScience8PracticalMachineLearningProject.md

----
-title: "Using Machine Learning to predict the manner in which the exercise was executed"
+# Using Machine Learning to predict the manner in which they did the exercise based on monitor activity data
-author: "AKT"
-date: "December 19, 2015"
-output: html_document
----
+AKT
+December 25th, 2015

 ##Summary
 Human activity recognition research has traditionally focused on discriminating between different activities, i.e. to predict "which" activity was performed at a specific point in time (like with the Daily Living Activities dataset above).
 The approach we propose for the Weight Lifting Exercises dataset is to investigate "how (well)" an activity was performed by the wearer.
 The "how (well)" investigation has only received little attention so far, even though it potentially provides useful information for a large variety of applications,such as sports training.[Ref:http://groupware.les.inf.puc-rio.br/har#ixzz3vM4j8Pma]

 ##Objectives
 The goal of our project is to predict the manner in which they did the exercise.
 This is the "classe" variable in the training set.The model will be used to predict 20 different test cases.
-To develop and define any predictive model(s) we need to produce/establish the following components.question -> input data -> features -> algorithm -> parameters -> evaluation.
+To develop and define any predictive model(s) we need to produce/establish the following components.

+###Question -> Input data -> Features -> Algorithm -> Parameters -> Evaluation.

+##Analysis Details

-#####1.
-Question - Predict "The manner in which the exercise was executed based on the charateristics/dimensions of the the available data set
+####1.
+Question - Predict the manner in which the exercise was executed based on the characteristics/dimensions of the the available data set

-#####2.
-Input Data - Now we load our base data set and perfrom some data exploration to understand frequency and distribution of the different variables.
+####2.
+Input Data - Now we load our base data set and perform some data exploration to understand frequency and distribution of the different variables.

 ```r